FREQUENTLY ASKED QUESTIONS (FAQ)

 Additionally, all academies are tobacco and alcohol-free facilities.

-How do I apply for a Sunburst Scholarship?
+How do I apply for Sunburst Youth Academy?

-The first step in applying to the academy is to register for an orientation.
-All students must have attended an orientation prior to submitting the Phase 1 Online Application.
+The first step in applying to the academy is to register for and attend an orientation.
 Applicants must have a full understanding of what the academy entails in order to make an informed decision on whether or not to apply.
 Click on the following link to find out when the orientation will be held.